Discover

 Can point crawlers away from the expected website.

-Can expose spam paths to search engines before humans notice.
+Can expose changed paths to search engines before humans notice.

 Problems this catches